BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 *Android is a trademark of Google Inc.*

-*IOS is a trademark of Cisco in the U.S. and other countries and is used under license.*
+*iOS is a trademark of Cisco in the U.S. and other countries and is used under license.*

 © 2013-2014, Infobip Ltd.